SpenceKonde/megaTinyCore/megaavr/extras/Errata.md

 **Workaround:** None.

 **megaTinyCore note:** Only impacts users who reconfigure TCA0 and use RESTART commands or events while the timer is counting down, a small crosssection of all users, and especially megaTinyCore users.
 Impacts every released part with a TCA up until the release of the AVR DD-series.
 What may be confusing to readers is what the problem is, because it works exactly as the datasheet specifies: *"The software can force a restart of the current waveform period by issuing a RESTART command.
 In this case, the counter, **direction**, and all compare outputs are set to '0'."* The issue, however, is that this behavior is considered wrong, and was documented as-it-behaves, rather than as-it-was-intended-to-behave.
-The correct behavior is that the restart event and restart should not change the the direction, and this implies that there may come a time when future die revisions "correct" this.
+The correct behavior is that the restart event and restart should not change the the direction, and this implies that there may come a time when future die revisions correct this.

 ### TCB - Timer/Counter B
 #### CCMP and CNT Registers Operate as 16-Bit Registers in 8-Bit PWM Mode